Is Barracuda Safe to Eat? CDC Guidelines & Safety Tips 2026

 Pan-searing creates a golden crust while preserving moisture.
 Heat a cast-iron skillet until smoking, add oil, and sear seasoned fillets for 3 minutes per side.
 Finish with butter, lemon, and capers for a restaurant-quality dish.

-For those concerned about the dangers of eating barracuda, thorough cooking provides peace of mind (though it doesn't eliminate ciguatoxin).
-Baking at 400°F for 12-15 minutes or until flaky ensures food safety from bacterial concerns while maintaining the fish's texture.
+For those concerned about the dangers of eating barracuda, thorough cooking provides peace of mind from bacterial concerns (though it doesn't eliminate ciguatoxin).
+Baking at 400°F for 12-15 minutes or until flaky ensures food safety while maintaining the fish's texture.

 Barracuda Fishing: Catch and Release vs. Consumption